 For any further questions, please check the website of your nearest Belarusian Embassy or Consulate to find out the most current and up-to-date information regarding visas and travel to Belarus.

 Foreigners who want to visit Belovezhskaya Pushcha National Park or Augustow Canal, who are not travelling into Belarus via the Minsk National Airport, can do so for a few days without a visa.
-For instance, if you want to visit Belovezhskaya Pushcha you can do without a visa up to 3 days if you cross the border at the border checkpoint Pererov–Belovezha at the Belarusian-Polish border.
-Moreover, if you want to visit Augustow Canal you can do up to 5 days without a visa when crossing the border at the border checkpoints Lesnaya-Rudavka or Bruzhi-Kuznitsa Belastotskaya at the Belarusian-Polish border, and Privalka-Swiandubre or Privalka-Raigardas at the Belarusian-Lithuanian border.
+For instance, if you want to visit Belovezhskaya Pushcha without a visa you can do it if you cross the border at the following checkpoints:

 Belarus visa requirements: how to apply for a visa?

 If you are going to Belarus for more than 30 days and you are not from a country listed as “No Visa”, you must obtain a visa.
 Although a bit more challenging than just jumping on a plane, it is definitely worth the effort.
 Belarusians require a visa most places we travel and find our visa stamps a beautiful souvenir of the process and we are happy to help guide you step-by-step through this process.
 It will be well worth the effort.
 So, here we go:

 STEP 1: Find out whether your country has a Belarusian Embassy or Consulate by checking their website.
 There you will also find the up-to-date info and Embassy rules specific for your country.